interior top image

 The inspiration for this program began as Adam Waite talked with his mentor from the NEXT CHURCH organization about how his church’s music ministry could engage in Antiracism practices for Faithful Leadership in its community and beyond.
 We’re grateful to Adam for his willingness to dream with his mentor and then collaborate with us.
 Adam is the Minister of Music at Montview Boulevard Presbyterian Church in Denver, CO.

 The Rev. Dr. Lisa Weaver is Assistant Professor of Worship at Columbia Theological Seminary and a Member-At-Large on the Executive Committee of The Hymn Society in the United States and Canada.
-We are grateful for her review and input into the creation of this pilot program.
+We are grateful for her review and input into the creation of the original pilot program.